turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 ---

 ## Learning Goals
-* Be able to perform network requests and make use of the response data with the useEffect hook.
+* Be able to perform network requests and make use of the response data with the `useEffect` hook.
 * Understand how to perform side effect behavior in a functional component with `useEffect`.
-* Understand how to perform conditional rendering in functional component.
+* Be able to conditionally render different views in a function component.

 ## Vocab

 * `useEffect` - A React Hook which enables us to add side effect behavior to a functional component.
+* Side effect - Any action performed by a component that causes a change in the application state or interacts with the outside world.

 ## React Introduces Hooks (v16.8 - February 2019)